uqlibrary/technology-training/R/rstudio_intro/rstudio_intro.md

 rm(list = ls())
 ```

-We are nesting a function inside an other one.
+We are nesting a function inside another one.
 More precisely, we are
 using the output of the `ls()` function as the value passed on to the
 `list` argument in the `rm()` function.